 In January 2018, the University’s Student Government Board passed a resolution supporting expanded use of Open Educational Resources (OER) and open textbooks as an alternative to expensive textbooks and to decrease the burden of student textbook costs.

 In response to the resolution and with an eye on textbook affordability at Pitt, a standing committee was formed.

 The standing committee in the Office of the Provost will provide a targeted and sustained OER awareness program.

-To support the development of open educational resources the Provost provides funding for projects that will enhance the educational experiences of Pitt students and provide these faculty with the ability to customize their course materials.
+To support the development and use of Open Educational Resources at the University of Pittsburgh, the Nancy Tannery Grant for OER provides funding for faculty projects that will enhance the educational experiences of Pitt students and provide these faculty with the ability to customize their course materials.

 Assistant Provost Nancy Tannery was the inaugural chair of the Provost’s Standing Committee on OER.
 She was a passionate advocate for OER and addressing student textbook financial burden at Pitt.
 The Nancy Tannery Grant for OER funds projects authoring, adapting, and/or adopting OER for use in University of Pittsburgh courses.
 This grant is funded by the Office of the Provost at Pitt.

 For a list of past awardees, view Nancy Tannery Grant for OER Awardees.

 View a selection of past projects that have received funding from this grant program in our OER Commons collection.

 University of Pittsburgh students now have the ability to identify classes using open education resources in the Pitt Class Search.